 Oare Church of England Primary School safeguarding is a top priority.
 All staff and volunteers are trained in safeguarding and safety procedures.
-Our designated safeguarding lead (DSL) is Gudrun Osborn; our Deputy Designated Safeguarding Lead (DDSL) is Allison Davies and our Safeguarding Governor is Margaret Thompson.
+Our designated safeguarding lead (DSL) is Allison Davies; our Deputy Designated Safeguarding Lead (DDSL) is Gudrun Osborn and our Safeguarding Governor is Margaret Thompson.
 We expect all staff, volunteers, parents, carers and the wider school community to share our commitment to keeping our children safe.
 All visitors to our school are reminded of their safeguarding responsibility and any who do not have recognised, currently valid DBS clearance will be accompanied by a member of staff at all times.

 Welcome from our Link Governor for Safeguarding